Mazamitla: Education

 90.11% of the population is literate, of whom 31.28% have completed primary education.
 The municipality has 18 preschools, 30 Elementary schools, 3 middle schools, 1 high school, and 2 job training centers.

 Health

-Health care is supported by the Ministry of Health of the state, the Instituto Mexicano del Seguro Social (IMSS), the Instituto de Seguridad y Servicios Sociales de los Trabajadores del Estado and private doctors.
+The city's health care is supported by the Ministry of Health, the Instituto Mexicano del Seguro Social (IMSS), the Instituto de Seguridad y Servicios Sociales de los Trabajadores del Estado, and private doctors.
 El Sistema para el Desarrollo Integral de la Familia (DIF) is in charge of social welfare.

 Sport

-There are sports centers, with the following sports practiced: football, basketball, volleyball and extreme sports like hiking, mountaineering, hunting, and racing.
+Mazamitla offers various sports centers for football, basketball, volleyball and extreme sports like hiking, mountaineering, hunting, and racing.
 The town also has a cultural center, plaza, cinema, palenques, a museum, municipal auditorium, lienzo charro, parks, gardens, and a library.